 The way I survive pregnancy morning sickness is frequent carb snacking, sometimes a seltzer, and peppermint gum.
 As far as cravings go, it is okay to indulge as long as its in moderation.
 Some of my all-time favorite pregnancy cravings have been restaurant chicken tenders, grocery store bakery apple pie, and the entire Taco Bell menu.
 If food makes you gag, I’ve heard Nausea Candies, Gin Gins, and Preggie Pops are also great ways to curb pregnancy nausea.

-Oh and of course – one must not forget WATER – you can not live without gallons of water during pregnancy.
+NOTE: Pregnant women must stay hydrated at all times.
+A woman can not live without gallons of water during pregnancy.
 Dehydration can lead to complications such as cramps, contractions, Charlie horses, dizziness and more.
-I highly recommend buying a great water bottle and make sure you drink enough water during the day – and never leave home without it!
+I highly recommend buying a great water bottle to make sure you drink enough water during the day – and never leave home without it!

-My doctor prescribed me prenatal vitamins that are sent to my home once a month for free.
-They are pretty fantastic, but make me nauseous so I take them before bedtime.
-This is a great brand for pregnancy vitamins and so is this.
 I use peppermint oil on my temples when my hormones give me a headache and on my tongue when I need a little energy.
-Bio-Oil and Palmer’s Cocoa Butter are my favorite skin care products during pregnancy.
-I like to be on the preventative/proactive side when it comes to stretch marks – plus, there’s something about the surge of hormones that dries out my skin.
+Bio-Oil and Palmer’s Cocoa Butter are my favorite pregnancy skin care products.
+I like to be on the proactive side when it comes to preventing stretch marks.
+Plus, there’s something about the surge of hormones that dries out my skin during pregnancy.

-Hair ties are necessary if you’re spending a lot of time dry-heaving and stretchy/comfy pants are a must if you feel as bloated as I did.
+Hair ties are necessary if you’re spending a lot of time dry-heaving and stretchy pants are a must if you feel as bloated as I did.
 My favorite leggings for pregnancy are by Zella or Lululemon.
-Finally – a heating pad – my electric heating pad is my bestest friend.
-With all the cramping and stretching, aching and pulling that I have go on in the first trimester, I spend a lot of time on top of the heating pad on my couch!
+Finally – a heating pad – my electric heating pad is my best friend.
+With all the cramping and stretching, aching and pulling that may go on during the first trimester, heating pads are a must have